mbenfriha/ying-yang-react/README.md

 - ext : an array of extensions (like .js, .jsx) to target.
 - wrapper : wrap provider with custom configuration if needed.
-- pre, loader, post : preLoaders, loaders, postLoaders.
+- pre, loader : preLoaders, loaders.

 ### How i can remove/add a WebPack plugin ?